pages-themes/minimal/pages/guidelines/formalisation.md

 Often the objective is not to systematically review all relevant publications but to find out about a specific connection or a specific detail.
 For example, to find what site is phosphorylated during protein activation, it is enough to find a small number of papers with the required information.

-#### Search for related articles
+#### Search via related articles

-After finding a good paper, a useful tactic is to explore related publication by finding at the bottomm of the page the "Similar articles" section and then clicking "See all similar articles".
+After finding a good paper, another useful tactic is to explore related publication by finding at the bottomm of the page the "Similar articles" section and then clicking "See all similar articles".

 ### PMC full-text search